Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Borel summability of the mean-field regularized renormalized perturbation theory

-\begin{proof} The proof is done by induction in $n+K+l$, going up in $n,K$ at a fixed value of $n+K+l$.
-For $n=2$, the bounds follow from Lemma \ref{boundsremainderf2}.
-The bounds (\ref{boundsBorelsumm}) can be checked explicitly for $n=4$.
-The proof for $n\geq 4$ is more general than for $n=4$.
-We differentiate (\ref{MFE2_remainder_good_form}) $l$ times w.r.t. $\mu$ to obtain
+\begin{proof} The proof is done by induction in $\,n+J+l\,$, going up in $n,\ J\,$ at a fixed value of $\,n+J+l\,$.
+For $\,n=2\,$ the bounds follow from Proposition \ref{boundsremainderf2}.
+The bounds (\ref{boundsBorelsumm}) can be checked explicitly for $\,n=4\,$.
+To prove the statement for $\,n\geq 4\,$ we differentiate (\ref{MFE2_remainder_good_form}) $l$ times w.r.t. $\mu$ to obtain

 We analyze each term in the r.h.s of (\ref{wholeeqn_Borel_f_n}):

 \begin{itemize} \item First term: we insert the induction hypothesis, it is bounded

 \item Second term: it is bounded by